backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/ActionPotentials/ActionPotentials.md

 sclerosis: ALS or Lou Gehrig's disease).
 In the case of nerve injury, the actual site of nerve damage can often be located with techniques similar to those we will use in lab.

-To get a sense of how nervous activity correlates to muscle control, you will first complete a few simple experiments where you measure the electrical activity of muscles (*electromyograms* or *EMG*) during different types of muscle activity.
+To get a sense of how nervous activity correlates to muscle control, you will first complete a simple experiments where you measure the electrical activity of muscles (*electromyograms* or *EMG*) during different types of muscle activity.
 You will use the PowerLab system to record that electrical activity, it will perform some basic mathematical operations (described below) so that you can quantify the magnitude of EMG activity.
+This is so that you can see how muscles operate electrically under natural circumstances.

 To measure conduction velocity in your nerves, we will use the ADInstruments PowerLab system to both **stimulate** your nerves and record at your muscles.
 We will record both the timing and magnitude of stimulation.
 To get conduction velocity, we need a known distance and the time it takes for the signal to travel that distance.
 Rather than measure the arrival of the electrical signal directly (which would be small and temporally spread out since it would be travelling down different neurons), we can measure the electrical response (EMG) of a specific muscle as it responds to the evoked action potentials.